Suprada/FEND-Nanodegree/P4-frontend-nanodegree-mobile-portfolio/README.md

 	  	d. moved DOM query outside the loop - Lines 491
 	  	e. changed document.querySelectorAll to more efficient document.getElementsByClassName - Lines 518

+Additional changes after submission as per code review views/js/main.js
+1. Line 444 - saved array length in a variable and using it in the for loop
+2. Line 462 - moved the DOM query outside the for loop and saved it into a variable
+3. Line 526 - Move the pizzas by phase - as per code review
+4. Line 552 - moved variable declaration outside the loop
+5. Line 559 - using translateX for consistency, as per code review
+6. Lines 554, 564 - moving DOM query outside  loop and initializing local variable

+views/css/style.css
+Lines 37,38-   performance improvement - as per code review

 ## Website Performance Optimization portfolio project

 Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
 In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).